Thmsbonte/marvel-frontend/README.md

 ## Overview

-Website listing all Marvel characters and comics related.
+Website allowing to search in all Marvel characters and comics related.
 Developed with Javascript - React.

 ### Main features
 - **Login** and **Signup**